Xiribidus/Ladysnake.github.io/wiki/requiem/soul-vessels.md

 excluding bosses and soulless mobs.
 Without soul, the mobs will become empty hulls which can be **possessed by remnant players**.

+`As of Beta 10, you can steal souls from Withers and Wardens, although this will not allow possession, instead damaging them.`

 The process of removing a soul can fail however - in case of which the Soul Vessel shatters and your level of Attrition increases - and its chance of success depends on the player's level of Attrition, the target's strength, health, max health, base armor, armor toughness as well as, despite being rare,